 Content Volume: During the study period, we received updates from Google Alert for 136 out of 148 companies (92%).
 For these 136 companies, Google Alerts delivered a total of 2,024 updates with an average of ~9 updates per company.
 Please note that as a separate concurrent study, we also observed the alerts using the “All Results” setting in Google Alerts.
 With this setting, we received a total of 5,687 updates for 136 companies.

 Content Relevance: As a next step, we evaluated the 2,024 updates provided by Google Alerts with “Only the Best Results” setting.
-The criteria of evaluation was to mark the stories which were either not about the company (just mention of keyword), market stories (stock calls, etc.), or were duplicates.
-We found that only 211 updates were business-relevant (an average or ~10%).
+The criteria of the evaluation were to mark the stories which were either not about the company (just mention of the keyword), market stories (stock calls, etc.) or were duplicates.
+We found that only 211 updates were business-relevant (an average of ~10%).
 Note that most of the noise came from stories that were not about the company.

 To round-up these observations, we conducted a survey of Market Intelligence professionals, who use Google Alerts, and analyzed their opinions on the three parameters listed above.
 Here are the results based on the responses provided by 230 respondents, of which 60% were from North America and 40% from Asia-Oceania.

 This study on Google Alerts and the previous evaluation of unique business content posted by companies on social has delivered some insightful data points for discussion.
 While the quantitative summary has been captured in the previous section, a note on the qualitative aspects is warranted:

 We believe that while Google Alerts does a good job of deduplicating stories, however, it struggles in solving the question of aboutness and hence delivers information based on keywords alone.